dreamportdev/Osdev-Notes/02_Architecture/04_GDT.md

 ## Overview

-The GDT is an x86(_64) structure that contains a series of descriptors.
+The GDT is an `x86(_64)` structure that contains a series of descriptors.
 In a general sense, each of these descriptors tell the cpu about different things it should do.
-To refer to a GDT descriptor a selector is used, which is simply the byte offset from the beginning of the GDT where that descriptor starts ORed with the ring that selector refers to.
-The OR operation is necessary for legacy reasons, but these mechanisms still exist.
+To refer to a GDT descriptor a selector is used, which is simply the byte offset from the beginning of the GDT where that descriptor starts *OR*ed with the ring that selector refers to.
+The *OR* operation is necessary for legacy reasons, but these mechanisms still exist.

 It's important to separate the idea of the bit-width of the cpu (16-bit, 32-bit, 64-bit) from the current mode (real mode, protected mode, long mode).
-Real mode is generally 16 bit, protected mode is generally 32 bit, and long mode is usually 64-bit, but this is not always the case.
+Real mode is generally *16 bit*, protected mode is generally *32 bit*, and long mode is usually *64 bit*, but this is not always the case.
 The GDT decides the bit-width (affecting how instructions are decoded, and how stack operations work for example), while CR0 and EFER affect the mode the cpu is in.

 Most descriptors are 8 bytes wide, usually resulting in the selectors looking like the following: